hkauhanen/sanguche/README.md

 The resulting statistics and plots will appear in `results/tables/` and `results/plots/` and `results/tables/`, respectively.

-## Interlude: Brief description of code logic of Part 2
+## Postlude: Brief description of code logic of Part 3

 The data analysis in Part 2 is broken down into four major phases.
 All source code is contained in the `jl/` directory; the relationships between the various phases can be examined in the `Makefile`.